Psychedelic Therapy Cost in Canada: Exploring Affordable Options

 Intranasal (IN) Spray$250$800

-Ketamine-Assisted Psychotherapy (All)$800$1,400
+Psychedelic-Assisted Psychotherapy (All)$800$1,400

-Factors Influencing Ketamine Therapy Cost
+Factors Influencing Psychedelic Therapy Cost

 Additionally, the inclusion of psychotherapy sessions can affect the price.
-At Field Trip Health, we recommend combining ketamine with psychotherapy for optimal results.
+At Field Trip Health, we recommend combining psychedelics with psychotherapy for optimal results.
 While this may increase the initial cost, it can lead to more profound and lasting improvements, potentially reducing the need for ongoing treatments and proving more cost-effective in the long term.

-Insurance Coverage for Ketamine Treatments
+Insurance Coverage for Psychedelic Therapy Treatments

-Choosing the Right Ketamine Therapy Provider
+Choosing the Right Psychedelic Therapy Provider

 How-much-does-ketamine-therapy-cost